-Online filing for the 2022 Parochial Report for all Episcopal Church congregations is now available.
-Reports must be filed by March 1.
-(When complete, please print and send a copy of the signature page of the online report to Canon Terry Reimer by email or mail to Episcopal Diocese of Maine, PO Box 4036, Portland, ME 04102. )
+Online filing for the Parochial Report for all Episcopal Church congregations is due every year on March 1.
+When the electronic form is complete and submitted, we ask that you please print and send a copy of just the signature page of the online report to Episcopal Diocese of Maine, PO Box 4036, Portland, ME 04102.

-An email was sent to congregations on Monday, Dec.
-7. Those who did not receive the email or need help with their login name should contact the diocesan office for assistance.
+An email is sent to congregations from The Episcopal Church regarding the Parochial Report in December.
+Those who do not receive the email or need help with their login name should contact the diocesan office for assistance.

 Additional resources such as video walkthroughs and a workbook with detailed instructions to help guide the process can be found on the Forms and Instructions page on the General Convention website.

 Data from the Parochial Report—the oldest, most continuous gathering of data by The Episcopal Church—touches every congregation throughout nine provinces.
 Together with other data, including that of the recorder of ordinations and the registrar of General Convention, it provides insight into the state of the church.